 “Kami-sama I have noticed” (Kamisama, boku wa kidzuite shimatta), the mysterious band who has been living under white masks for the past two years has at last put out their first full album called 20XX (20 double-X), on May 15!
 Like their previous work up till this point, the four-man band retains their sound and formula, delivering incredibly catchy songs thanks to their unique features!

-Putting my annoyances aside for a second, during my first listen, I was certainly able to enjoy the album as much as I expected.
+During my first listen, I was certainly able to enjoy the album as much as I expected.
 Due to following this band since the start, my expectations were quite realistically leveled and I believe the band was able to meet those expectations.
-Its stylish guitar riffs, modern rock style, energetic and fast-paced songs, and its unique vocal traits (which we’ll talk about a bit later) has been a recipe for success in my book—and still is.
+Its stylish guitar riffs, modern rock style, energetic and fast-paced songs, and its unique vocal traits (which we’ll talk about a bit later) have been a recipe for success in my book—and still is.
 Especially the creative guitar riffs, those are not to be underestimated!

 However, I would be lying to myself if I didn’t mention how many of the songs sounded quite similar to each other.
 They’re straightforward, follow a similar theme, and generally passing a soothing and catchy vibe.
 As of writing, it’s been a week since the album came out, meaning I had plenty of time to listen to it so I’m not shy about letting you know I already played the 13-track album over 23 times, that’s more than 300 plays in total (thanks last.fm for tracking my listening habits).
 Thinking about it, it’s pretty nuts considering how that translates to an average of three album plays (2 hours) a day.
 My conclusion to how I got to this big number was primarily due to its soothing nature.
 You simply don’t get exhausted listening to Kami-sama I have noticed’s music for hours!